material-motion/material-motion/specifications/motion_family/arc_move.md

 Things to focus on:

 - Describing arc move tweens from point a to point b.
-- Handing gestures off to an arc move motion.
+- Handing gestural velocity off to an arc move motion.

 ## Examples